 Films by Joanne Hershfield

-A moving portrait of developmentally disabled young woman who decides to move out on her own.
+A moving portrait of a young woman with developmentally disabilities who decides to move out of her parents house and live on her own.

 A former member of the Kansas City Black Panther Party, Mama C, a poet, musician, artist, and community activist, has lived for over forty years as an “urban warrior in the African Bush” in the Tanzanian village of Imbaseni.
 As she writes in one of her published poems: “in my freshly-landed, just-got-off-the-boat enthusiasm of living in Africa, I tried to blend, to melt, homogenize, disappear, erase, the essence of what made me who I am, an African, who grew up in and was molded by the ‘hoods’ of America, and I almost lost myself.”